koixos/YanKoltuk/uis/mobil/README.md

-# android
+# mobil

-Flutter project for Yan Koltuk Mobile App
+A new Flutter project.

 ## Getting Started